 The Salt Festival has been running in Folkestone for 4 years.
 It’s a celebration of the sea and the environment we live in.
 It’s also an opportunity for people to discuss how we treat our coastal space, and what responsibilities we need to assume in order to help the environment survive for future generations.
 It’s a tactile, hands-on festival that encompasses the arts, comedy, creativity and community.
 The festival is co-curated by Creative Folkestone, Go To The Pine and The Folkestone Fringe.
 Olivia Franklin from Folkestone Fringe spoke to Folkelife about the festival.

 “Salt is probably the most local festival that we do; it engenders an enormous amount of pride in the community.
-Salt explores the way coastal environments shape who we are, and if you’ve grown up living by the sea, it also asks what the future might hold for us, and for the creatures; the ecosystems that are existing on the edge.
-It comes with a mix of joy and creativity, but also a sense of urgency; we’re exploring questions of landscape and culture funneled through what would be seen as an art festival.”
+Salt explores the way coastal environments shape who we are.
+If you’ve grown up living by the sea, it also asks what the future might hold for us, and for the creatures; the ecosystems that are existing on the edge.
+It comes with a mix of joy and creativity, along with a sense of urgency; we’re exploring questions of landscape and culture funneled through what would be seen as an art festival.”

 activism in folkestone

 “The events, many of which are free, are held with a close connection to the environment we’re talking about.
-From rediscovering rock-pooling to having salt treatments with Haeckels this is such a universal way in which we can approach our discussions because it allows for a space for us all to actually understand and develop our own personal ways of what climate change is actually doing to our environment.
+From rediscovering rock-pooling to having salt treatments with Haeckels this is such a universal way in which we can approach our discussions.
+These avenues allow for a space for us all to actually understand and develop our own personal ways of what climate change is actually doing to our environment.
 We can talk about extinction; Extinction Rebellion are very prominent in the media and also the voices of the youth in the school strikes.
 We want to develop that ourselves in Folkestone and consider how public activism would work for us.